-- 3.1.
+3.1.
 Salary.
 During the Term of Employment, the Company shall pay Executive a base salary ("Base Salary"), which shall be payable in accordance with the ordinary payroll practices of the Company.
 Executive's initial Base Salary shall be \$725,000 per annum.
 During the Term of Employment, the Board shall review in good faith Executive's Base Salary in accordance with the Company's customary procedures and practices regarding the salaries of senior executives and may, if determined by the Board to be appropriate, increase Executive's Base Salary following such review.
-"Base Salary" for all purposes herein shall be deemed to be a reference to any such increased amount. - 3.2.
+"Base Salary" for all purposes herein shall be deemed to be a reference to any such increased amount.

+3.2.
 Annual Bonus.
 In addition to his Base Salary, Executive shall be eligible to receive an annual cash bonus (the "Bonus") for each of the 2012 calendar year and the 2013 calendar year, in accordance with a program to be developed by the Board, based on achievement of performance targets established by the Board as soon as practicable (i) after the Commencement Date, for the Bonus for the 2012 calendar year, and (ii) at or after the beginning of the 2013 calendar year, for the Bonus for the 2013 calendar year.
-Executive's target Bonus shall be at least 100% of Base Salary, and his maximum Bonus shall be at least 200% of Base Salary, in each case multiplied by a fraction, the numerator of which is the number of business days during the applicable calendar year that Executive was employed and the denominator of which is the total number of business days during such calendar year.
-A Bonus award for either calendar year shall be payable to Executive at the time bonuses are paid to other senior executives for such calendar year in accordance with the Company's policies and practices as set by the Board, but in no event later than March 15 of the calendar year following the later of (a) the calendar year in which the Bonus is earned or (b) the calendar year in which the Bonus is no longer subject to a substantial risk of forfeiture within the meaning of Section 409A of the Internal Revenue Code of 1986, as amended (the "Code") and the guidance promulgated and in effect thereunder ("Section 409A").
+Executive's target Bonus shall be at least 100% of Base Salary, and his maximum Bonus shall be at least 200% of Base Salary, in each case multiplied by a fraction, the numerator of which is the number of business days during the applicable calendar year.
+A Bonus award for either calendar year shall be payable to Executive at the time bonuses are paid to other senior executives for such calendar year in accordance with the Company's policies and practices as set by the Board, but in no event later than March 15 of the calendar year following the later of (a) the calendar year in which the Bonus is no longer subject to a substantial risk of forfeiture within the meaning of Section 409A of the Internal Revenue Code of 1986, as amended (the "Code") and the guidance promulgated and in effect thereunder ("Section 409A").

-12-12900-scc Doc 416-1 Filed 08/24/12 Entered 08/24/12 17:06:27 Exhibit B 4.
-Employee Benefits Pg 70 of 92
+12-12900-scc Doc 417-1 Filed 08/27/12 Entered 08/27/12 10:06:01 Exhibit B 4.
+Employee Benefits Pg 70 of 92 Pg 70 of 92 Pg 70 of 92 Pg 70 of 92